Marital status

 If you file your return before your 90-day separation period is over and that period includes December 31, enter your marital status as married or living common-law, as applicable.

-If, after filing your return, you continue to live separate and apart from your spouse or common-law partner and you have been living this way for at least 90 days, you have to change you marital status to ''separated'' using the first day of the 90-day period as your date of separation.
-Complete and send Form RC65, Marital Status Change to the CRA
+If, after filing your return, you continue to live separate and apart from your spouse or common-law partner and you have been living this way for at least 90 days, you have to change your marital status to ''separated'' using the first day of the 90-day period as your date of separation.
+See Digital services for individuals for ways to change your marital status online or complete and send Form RC65, Marital Status Change, to the CRA

 Note

-You will also have to file an amended return to adjust your entitlement for any credits claimed or to apply for credits that you may not have been entitled to when you were married or living common-law.
+You must file an amended return to adjust your entitlement for any credits claimed or to apply for credits that you may not have been entitled to when you were married or living common-law.

 Widowed means that you had a spouse or common-law partner who is now deceased.